samiransarii/mooon-light/messages/install.md

-**Day-break theme for Sublime Text 3**
+**Mooon Light theme for Sublime Text 3**
-To learn more about day-break visit https://github.com/developedby-sam/day-break-sublime-theme
+To learn more about day-break visit https://github.com/developedby-sam/mooon-light
 ===============================================================================

-Activate Day-break
+Activate Mooon Light

 You can also manually activate this theme by adding these lines to your user settings (Preferences > Settings - User):